 Importance of Projects

 In Intensive French, language is always used to express messages; it is never analyzed out of a context.
-This is why each unit of instruction has two or three mini-projects, as well as a final project closely linked to the theme of the unit, to direct the learning.
+This is why, to direct the learning, each teaching unit includes two or three mini-projects, as well as a final project closely linked to the unit’s theme.
 The emphasis is on the message that the students wish to express about the subject being discussed.
 Internal grammar cannot be acquired by doing exercises; students must be concentrating on the message they are trying to get across, not the forms of the language being used, to develop the 'non-conscious' or internal grammar necessary to use the language spontaneously.

 Keeping in Touch With Parents

-It is important for teachers to keep in touch with the parents of their students.
+It is important for teachers to keep in touch with their students’ parents.
 Usually parents like to know what is happening in their child's classroom, especially if they do not speak French themselves!
 Here are two examples of letters addressed to parents.

 Teachers who may wish to understand more about the development of implicit competence, or an internal grammar, may also like to listen to this interview with Michel Paradis, Emeritus Professor at McGill University, a researcher and specialist on language acquisition, who developed the neurolinguistic theory of bilingualism on which the Intensive French approach is based.

 Participating in a Training Session

 To learn how to use the teaching strategies that are necessary to make the approach work, teachers need to participate in a training session.
-Few Faculties of Education offer teacher training in the NLA even though there are many school districts that require teachers with this training.
-Currently, one Ontario university, Western University, offers a training session (credited) for teachers of Intensive French in a summer session.
-For more information, please contact France Dupuis.
+Few Faculties of Education offer teacher training in the NLA, even though there are many school districts that require teachers with this training.
+Currently, as far as is known, the following universities offer courses on the NLA:

-To date, training sessions have been offered by provincial or territorial Departments or Ministries of Education or by school districts.
+Training sessions are also offered by provincial or territorial Departments/Ministries of Education or by school districts.
 Normally, these training sessions are given every summer either in one five-day session, or in a two-day session followed by another three days in the early fall.
-Consult the French Program Specialist at the provincial Ministries of Education, or consult the website for CASLT (The Canadian Association of Second Language Teachers) where details about these summer sessions are published.
+Consult the French Program Specialist at the provincial/territorial Departments/ Ministries of Education, or consult the website for CASLT (The Canadian Association of Second Language Teachers) where details about these summer sessions are published.

-Teachers who attend one of the training sessions receive a copy of the Teachers’ Guide, which contains all the instructional units and suggestions for the content of each lesson, is distributed.
+Teachers who attend one of the training sessions receive a copy of the Teachers’ Guide for Intensive French, which contains all the instructional units and suggestions for the content of each lesson.
 There is a guide for each level of the program: Pre-Intensive French, Intensive French, Post-Intensive French I, II, and III, and Post-Intensive French IV, V, VI and VII.
 The guides are only distributed to those teachers who have participated in a training session.

 All teaching materials are in French.
-However, the introduction to the Teachers’ Guide, written by the co-authors of the program, is available in English, courtesy of the Province of New Brunswick, and may be consulted by clicking on New Brunswick Guide for Post Intensive French in the Middle School.
+However, the introduction to the Teachers’ Guide, written by the co-authors of the program, is available in English, courtesy of the Province of New Brunswick, and may be consulted here: New Brunswick Guide for Post Intensive French in the Middle School.

 To be able to offer a training session, it is necessary to have taken a training session designed for NLA teacher-trainers.
 Such a training session can be organized upon request.
-For more information, contact one of the following:
+For more information, contact one of the following persons: